 The College of Idaho continues the tradition of an education based in the liberal arts because we believe such an education enables students to experience curiosity, social responsibility, and inquiry.
-We believe that a student who is liberally educated recognizes the importance and powers of: thinking logically, imaginatively, and independently; writing and speaking forcefully and effectively; framing questions and finding difficult answers creatively; thinking broadly across the lines of traditional academic disciplines; assessing values; and approaching others with understanding and compassion.
-Through exposure to the liberal arts disciplines—the humanities, fine arts, social sciences, natural sciences, and mathematics—students learn the methods and perspectives of many ways of knowing the world.
+We believe that a student who is liberally educated recognizes the importance and powers of thinking logically, imaginatively, and independently; writing and speaking forcefully and effectively; framing questions and finding difficult answers creatively; thinking broadly across the lines of traditional academic disciplines; assessing values; and approaching others with understanding and compassion.
+Through exposure to the liberal arts disciplines—the humanities and fine arts; the social sciences and history; the natural sciences and mathematics—students learn the methods and perspectives of many ways of knowing the world.
 They become broadly educated and capable of making choices grounded in knowledge.

 The Program of Study

 Our liberal arts curriculum enables students to develop the versatility of thought and the intellectual self-confidence necessary to be active within their society and culture.
-While we recognize the importance of preparing students for profitable and fulfilling careers, we deliver an education that provides much more than professional competencies.
-In fact, we believe that our curriculum prepares students for a lifetime of learning, for career flexibility, and for careers that do not yet exist.
+While the College recognizes the importance of preparing students for profitable and fulfilling careers, we deliver an education that provides much more than professional competencies.
+We believe that our curriculum prepares students for a lifetime of learning, for career flexibility, and for careers that do not yet exist.
 Students who take full advantage of the College's strong academic program, its dedicated faculty and staff, and its vital campus life will have the tools necessary to realize—and to exceed—their career expectations.
-This is because our curriculum emphasizes the acquisition of many types of learning skills and fosters the mental flexibility and social adaptability that are essential to achieving success and finding happiness in the modern world.
+This is because our curriculum emphasizes the acquisition of many types of learning skills and ways of knowing, fostering the mental flexibility and social adaptability essential to achieving success and finding happiness in the modern world.

-Third, the academic calendar is intended to help in the realization of the College's educational goals by providing a framework within which both innovative and conventional approaches to learning can coexist.
-During the fall and spring semesters, students engage in 12 weeks of coursework and learning opportunities.
-Separating these two sessions is our unique 4-week winter term, during which students are immersed in intensive study.
-The winter term allows for off-campus student opportunities and unique field experiences, in addition to the more traditional learning environment.
+Third, the academic calendar is intended to help in achieving the College's educational goals by providing a framework within which both innovative and conventional approaches to learning can coexist.
+During the Fall and Spring semesters, students engage in 12 weeks of coursework and learning opportunities.
+Separating these two sessions is our 4-week Winter term, during which students are immersed in intensive study.
+The Winter term allows for off-campus student opportunities and unique field experiences, in addition to the more traditional learning environment.

 The College of Idaho, both through its curriculum and through our active campus life, strives to be a community that helps students become informed, tolerant individuals who recognize their social responsibilities.
-We promote learning for a lifetime, recognizing that when students are encouraged to discover their own particular talents—be these intellectual, artistic, or athletic—they want to shape a world that enables others to discover theirs.
+We promote learning for a lifetime, recognizing that when students are encouraged to discover their own particular talents—intellectual, artistic, and athletic—they want to shape a world that enables others to discover theirs.